CiviCRM Trademark & Brand Usage Policy

 The CiviCRM trademark policy and brand usage policy are designed to foster growth and encourage responsible use without unnecessary burden.
 Both policies have been developed with the following goals in mind:

 - We’d like to make it easy for anyone to use the CiviCRM, CiviCon and CiviCamp name or logo for community-oriented efforts that help spread and improve CiviCRM the software.

-- We’d like to make it clear how CiviCRM-related businesses and projects can, and cannot, use the CiviCRM, CiviCon or CiviCamp name and logo
+- We’d like to make it clear how CiviCRM-related businesses and projects can, and cannot, use the CiviCRM, CiviCon or CiviCamp names and logos.

-- We’d like to make it hard for anyone to use the CiviCRM, CiviCon or CiviCamp name and logo to unfairly profit from, trick, or confuse people who are looking for official CiviCRM resources.
+- We’d like to make it hard for anyone to use the CiviCRM, CiviCon or CiviCamp names and logos to unfairly profit from, trick, or confuse people who are looking for official CiviCRM resources.

 - Wordmark - the portion of the logo that includes a stylized version of the name.